Cosmic decision theories

 2018-10-23 — 2026-05-05

 Vanilla decision theory is the field that studies the connection of decision to inference.
-When someone in AI Safety says “decision theory” they don’t want that vanilla stuff.
-They want the primo cosmic shit.
+When someone in AI Safety says “decision theory” they typically don’t want that vanilla stuff.
+They want the primo, uncut cosmic shit.

-They are concerned with a very particular set of problems, and a particular set of decision theories, that are relevant to superintelligence, especially agent foundations and alignment.
+Cosmic decision theories are concerned with a very particular set of problems that are relevant to superintelligence, especially wrt agent foundations and alignment.
 Normie vanilla decision theory is, AFAICT, still included in cosmic decision theory but as kind of a trivial, boring case.
-Cosmic decision theories are ones that worry about what happens when you have agents that are perfect predictors of each other or whatever, and stuff gets weird and people talk about acausality and argue on the internet.
+Cosmic decision theories worry about intellectual catnip such what happens when you have agents that are perfect predictors of each other or whatever.
+Keyword: Newcomb’s paradox.

-There are some brief notes here about cosmic decision theories.
+Here are some brief notes here about cosmic decision theories.
 Not many though, because I am generally sceptical of the value of these theories; I think they point at something important but lean upon suspect asymptotics.
-I moreover think it’s bad to lean upon excessively cosmic asymptotics because the intuitions that cosmic decision theories bring about in us (causal versus evidential, for example) map down to very normie settings.
+I moreover think it’s bad to lean upon excessively cosmic asymptotics because the intuitions that cosmic decision theories bring about in us (causal versus evidential, for example) map down to very normie settings, in the sense that things that are usually mentioned in the cosmic context, like “causal” and “evidential” decision theories, are things that we also want to think about in the normie context.
+Intuitively, I mean.
+I want an intuitive, normal version of evidential decision theory for use in my own life.
 We, or at least I, want to talk about agents with evidential-vs-causal-vs-functional-vs-updateless decision rules, but I rather suspect those rules as commonly taught import more weirdness than they need to.

 I might be wrong about that, and in fact maybe we do need all that cosmic shit.
 For now though, I will be kind to my soft money brain and will try to work it through via the not-very-cosmic, basic tools of mechanised decision theory, and then come back to more nakedly cosmic, asymptotic theories if I run into trouble.